-Pets can be found in millions of homes.
-In fact, pets are usually considered part of the family, and we want to have them around for many years.
+Pets are an important part of many people’s lives.
+To be honest, our pets are usually considered a beloved member of the family and we want to have them around for many years-->

 How Do AC Air Filters Work, and Why Are They Important?

-A filter is an important part of any forced-air HVAC system.
-Your air filter captures airborne contaminants, such as dust, pollen and pet hair, stopping them from spreading through the ductwork.
-AC filters come in many different versions, including fiberglass, pleated and electrostatic.
-A filter’s effectiveness depends os its minimum efficiency reporting value (MERV), which ranges from 1 to 20, with higher ratings illustrating maximum efficiency.
+Air filters are one of the most important parts of any forced-air HVAC system.
+The filter is the primary solution to capture airborne particles, such as dust, pollen and pet hair, preventing these contaminants from circulating in your home.
+Various designs can be used effectively, including fiberglass, pleated and electrostatic.
+A filter’s effectiveness depends on its minimum efficiency reporting value (MERV), which ranges from 1 to 20, with higher ratings corresponding to stronger filtration.

-Your filter is primarily responsible for protecting the evaporator coil, blower motor and other delicate hardware from dirt and debris capable of damaging them.
-At sufficient efficiency, the air filter also improves indoor air quality by reducing particulates in the air, which could lead to allergies, asthma attacks and other breathing problems.
+The primary purpose of an AC filter is to protect the evaporator coil, blower motor and other important parts from dirt and debris that could cause damage.
+An efficient enough filter also improves indoor air quality by reducing particulates in the air, which can cause allergies, asthma attacks and other respiratory issues in sensitive individuals.

 How Can Pet Hair Impact an HVAC System's Air Filter?

-While animals are shedding, their hair becomes airborne and can eventually get into the HVAC system through the return air ducts.
-When the filter is missing, pet hair accumulates within the evaporator coil, blower motor, fan blades and other components, potentially stopping them from working efficiently.
-Hair can also become clogged with moisture found in the cooling system, creating a breeding ground for mold and bacteria that can generate foul odors and lower indoor air quality.
+When pets shed, their hair becomes airborne and may gradually reach the HVAC system through the return air ducts.
+Without a filter installed, pet hair collects inside the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
+Hair can also mix with condensation formed during air conditioning, creating a breeding ground for microorganisms, which can produce foul odors and lower indoor air quality.

-Even when the filter is already in place, pet hair isn’t harmless.
-When return airflow reaches the main HVAC system, the filter traps the hair and prevents it from landing on vulnerable cooling components.
-However, this clogs the filter more quickly than usual, putting extra strain on the HVAC system.
-Without maintenance, higher energy bills and more repair visits could be likely.
+Even with a filter in place, pet hair can still lead to problems.
+When return airflow arrives at the HVAC system, the filter traps the hair and prevents it from landing on sensitive cooling components.
+At the same time, this quickly clogs the filter up, decreasing airflow and increasing strain on the HVAC system.
+Without exchanging or cleaning the filter, you may experience higher energy bills and more frequent breakdowns.

 What About Animal Dander?

-Pet dander, consisting of small skin flakes and saliva particles, is a common cause of respiratory problems in people with allergies or asthma.
-You may benefit from a higher efficiency filter to ensure it can effectively capture and remove dander, which is much smaller than pet hair.
+Pet dander, consisting of small skin flakes and saliva particles, commonly exacerbates respiratory problems for those suffering from allergies or asthma.
+Filters with higher MERV ratings are more likely to effectively capture and remove dander, which is much smaller than pet hair.

 How to Care for Your AC System and Filter with Pets